 - Displaying extreme mood swings

-In addition, Charles Westfall, licensed therapist at Sharp Mesa Vista Hospital, explains how the following risk factors can heighten the chance that a person may try to take their own life.
+In addition, Charles Westfall, manager of adult outpatient services at Sharp Mesa Vista Hospital, explains how the following risk factors can heighten the chance that a person may try to take their own life.

 Health conditions that increase risk of suicide: